 This tool does a lot of work.

-7. Anchor Text Over Optimization tool.
+7. Anchor Text Over Optimization Tool.

-8. Title and description Optimization Tool.
+8. Title and Description Optimization Tool.

-I found it useful.
+I found it helpful.

-What other on-page SEO optimization tool have you used and find useful?
+What other on-page SEO optimization tools have you used and found useful?
 There are lots of them out there.